 - Early Childhood Teacher Credential

 - Associate in Early Childhood Education

 - Associate in Paraprofessional Studies

 - Alternate Route to Teacher Certification

-- Master’s in Organizational Effectiveness and Leadership
+- Master’s in Organizational Leadership

 - Connecticut Director’s Credential

 What’s Required to be a Certified Teacher in Early Childhood?